2025 - All Construction Projects

 Description of work: This is a construction contract for the I-41 Expansion Project between Appleton and De Pere.
 This work is to reconstruct the Holland Road and Vandenbroek Road overpasses over I-41.

-June 16 to June 20: Contractor will continue excavation and pile driving for the Holland Road. overpass over I-41.
-The contractor will complete fine grading and begin placing concrete pavement on Vandenbroek Road.
+July 14 to July 18: Contractor will continue construction the Holland Road overpass over I-41.
+The contractor will continue placing concrete barrier wall and sidewalk on Vandenbroek Road.

 Traffic impacts: From 2024 to 2030, there will be numerous roadway and ramp closures and full interchange closures as part of the I-41 Expansion Project.
 Please see the Majors Project website for detailed traffic impacts, roadway closures, and detour routes.